-In New York City, residential property owners are responsible for keeping the sidewalks adjoining their property clean from any sort of debris.
-This responsibility extends from the sidewalk to the curb, and 18 inches into the street.
-From the standpoint of the New York City Department of Sanitation, this does not mean that you have to stand over your property 24-hours a day to ensure every scrap of paper is picked up.
 You do have time to clean off your property.
-When it comes to debris, Sanitation agents are only able to issue violation notices and summonses from 8 am to 9 am and from 6 pm to 7 pm, seven days a week.
+When it comes to debris, Sanitation agents can only issue violation notices and summonses from 8 am to 9 am and from 6 pm to 7 pm, seven days a week.
 These times are meant to tell a homeowner that you have to start and end the day with a clean sidewalk.
 These times are meant to inform a homeowner that they have to be diligent throughout the day.

 Homeowners are Responsible for Debris on the Sidewalks

 When discussing debris, what are we talking about?
-We are talking about any sort of trash that is on the street or curb in front of your home.
-It is also the responsibility of the homeowner to make sure that the sidewalks are free of leaves and other natural occurrences such as snow and ice.
+We are talking about any trash on the street or curb in front of your home.
+It is also the homeowner’s responsibility to make sure that the sidewalks are free of leaves and other natural occurrences such as snow and ice.

-You can check here to get information on how to legally dispose of leaves in New York City.
+You can check here to get information on how to dispose of leaves in New York City legally.

 Getting A Summons Due for a Dirty or Unsafe Sidewalk